Lemonjai/webdevelop/README.md

 # WEBDEVELOPER.IO README

 Creating a teaching platform for people whom wants to learn web development.
-This application uses a custom CMS to serve the learning matters and able to push things dynamically.
+This application uses a custom CMS to serve the learning material and able to push things dynamically.

 ### User Roles: